et9719/GreenwoodAS/README.md

   Retested: Error Passed

-  The CSS was then re-tested and results came back with no errors.
+  The CSS was then re-tested, and results came back with no errors.

    <img src="assets/images/css-test-corrected.png" alt="CSS test showing no error">